Moissanite vs Diamond

 Although cubic zirconia is still durable, it does not compare to the hardness of a diamond; its rating on the Mohs Scale of Hardness is 8.5.
 However, because it's artificially created in a lab, cubic zirconia is inherently flawless.
 Diamonds, on the other hand, are very rarely (almost never) flawless.

 If you want a stone that shines, a diamond is the best bet.
 Cubic zirconia has a much lower refractive index than a diamond, so it captures light differently and shines less.

 Every stone has pros and cons, but a diamond is almost always the preferred gem for an engagement ring.
-Rated a perfect 10 on the Mohs Scale of Hardness, a diamond is incredibly durable and suitable for everyday wear.
+Rated a perfect 10 on the Mohs Scale of Hardness, a (mined or lab) diamond is incredibly durable and suitable for everyday wear.
 Additionally, the color is pure and without tints of yellow or gray.
 In terms of sparkle and shine, no other diamond substitute compares.

 Price, of course, is always higher for a diamond, but so is the value.
 The wearer will receive a much more durable and brilliant stone, making a diamond engagement ring a treat to show off to family and friends.

 Identifying Natural and Simulated Diamonds